GuyRayOv/Stocks/README.md

-# 🎯 Machine Learning Pipeline Project
+# 🎯 Deep Learning  Pipeline Project for time seroiues

 This repository contains a modular **deep learning of time seroiues** project, developed using YF stocks database.